sfiera/gbkiss.org/content/file/worm/index.rst

 Description
 -----------

 A simple snake game.
-It uses text characters to represent the snake and playing field.
+It uses text characters to represent the worm and playing field.
 This presumably saves storage space compared to including its own graphics.

+Initially, the worm is 4 segments long.
+Each piece of food increases the length of the snake, up to a maximum of 80.
+The initial point value of food is 1, and eating food also increases the point value of food by 1, up to a maximum of 5.
+If the player takes more than 10 seconds to eat food, then the value is reset to 0.
+The maximum high score is thus 370 (1+2+3+4+5×72).

 Images
 ------